Chevron says Ecuador arbitration to stretch into 2014

-SAN FRANCISCO (Reuters) - An international tribunal that will weigh in on Chevron Corp’s two-decade dispute over pollution in Ecuador has set a timeline that runs into 2014, according to a Chevron regulatory filing on Thursday.
+SAN FRANCISCO, Aug 2 (Reuters) - An international tribunal that will weigh in on Chevron Corp’s two-decade dispute over pollution in Ecuador has set a timeline that runs into 2014, according to a Chevron regulatory filing on Thursday.

 The panel, formed via The Hague’s Permanent Court of Arbitration under the United Nations Commission on International Trade Law, is hearing a dispute over whether Ecuador violated a treaty with the United States requiring it to guarantee Chevron a fair trial.